robtweed/metastatic/SBADMIN-TUTORIAL.md

   </sbadmin-sidebar-menu>
 ```

 Re-run the Builder and refresh the *index.html* page in your browser.
 You should now see the *Technical* sub-menu heading below the highlighted *About* option.
-If you click it, it will expand to reveal the submenu (*Installation* and *Configuration*), each of which switches the text in the *content* panel.
+If you click it, it will expand to reveal the submenu (*Installation* and *Configuration*), each of which switches the text in the *content* panel:

 ![SB Admin UI with nested menu](./images/sbadmin-10.png)